lifs-tools/.github/profile/README.md

 We openly invite contributions from any interested party and try to actively encourage and foster collaboration.
 Please note that we adhere to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to create and maintain a welcoming, positive and productive environment for our community.

+## Contributing
+Please see our [Contribution Guide](https://github.com/lifs-tools/.github/blob/main/profile/CONTRIBUTING.md) for an overview how you can contribute to our projects either via reporting bugs, requesting new features, contributing fixes, code or documentation.

 ## Asking for Access to Source Code
 Some of our source code repositories may not be public at the moment.
 If you would like to get access to the following projects, please contact us at https://lifs-tools.org/support.